-The application must always include a project description.
-The applicant must use the DFF project description template, which is available at www.dff.dk/en/application/forms-for-application.
+Your application must always include a project description.
+You must use the DFF project description template, which is available at DFF's website.
 The project description must not exceed the maximum number of pages (excluding references/bibliography) as outlined under each funding instrument - no matter whether the description includes figures or not.
-The applicant must use the font Times New Roman, font size 12, at least 2 cm margin on the left, right, top and bottom, and line spacing of 1.5.
+You must use the font Times New Roman, font size 12, at least 2 cm margin on the left, right, top and bottom, and line spacing of 1.5.
 DFF's project description template meets these requirements.
 In tables and figure texts, font size 10 and line spacing 1.0 may be used.